 That was fun.

-Uh one of our most uh beloved national uh holidays.
+One of our most beloved national holidays.

 But here's the thing.

-If you're a leader in this country, then you should be talking about our history in maybe not so starkly accurate ways, but rather in ways that make uh children want to be Americans.
+If you're a leader in this country, then you should be talking about our history in maybe not so starkly accurate ways, but rather in ways that make children want to be Americans.

-If your goal is to have a strong country, should you say, you know, your heroes are actually you know terrible criminal bastards and you shouldn't you shouldn't uh respect them, what will that buy you?
+If your goal is to have a strong country, should you say, you know, your heroes are actually terrible criminal bastards and you shouldn't respect them.

 That's not buying you anything.